From taking the test to different driving rules, here is a guide to your driver’s license. Let’s get you started!

 Despite the freedom driving can bring, many people are less interested in having a driver’s license.

-According to a University of Michigan study, 24.5% of 16-year-olds had a license in 2014 compared to 46.2% in 1983.
+According to a University of Michigan study, nearly 25 % of 16-year-olds had a license in 2014 compared to more than 46 % in 1983.
 A lack of interest, available public transit, or the higher cost of a vehicle could all contribute to this trend.

 Today there are a lot of different transportation methods so you might not need a car.
 Students may once have driven to school, but available transit options mean many people aren’t as worried about their driver’s license status.